qxesqxes/mglda/README.md

 Multi-grain LDA
 =========

+Goal: extracting the ratable aspect words in the reviews(training Data)

 This progrom is modified from https://github.com/m-ochi/mglda and concentrate on the usage for chinese.

 No need to install nltk toolkit and using python3 for general usage.